guoguoyang15/PetConnect/items/report.md

 2. Log previous searches and user information to improve search results;
    * Code: [Class SearchActivity, method onActivityResult](https://gitlab.cecs.anu.edu.au/u7758372/ga-23s2/-/blob/main/MyApplication/app/src/main/java/com/example/myapplication/SearchActivity.java#L85-120) and [Class MainActivity, method onBackPressed](https://gitlab.cecs.anu.edu.au/u7758372/ga-23s2/-/blob/main/MyApplication/app/src/main/java/com/example/myapplication/MainActivity.java#L169-183)
    * Explanations on solution:
-       * Because of Android logic, information will lose in transferring between activities, especially
+     * Because of Android logic, information will lose in transferring between activities, especially returning from the next activity,
-       * And will display the corresponding result messages by Toast if login or sign up fails.
+     * In our project, the query may not be updated in SearchActivity if users keep searching in MainActivity,
+     * Thus, we want to return the last query from MainActivity to SearchActivity to maintain smooth user experiences.

 3. A strategy for showing ads (promoted items);
+   * Explanations on solution:
+     * We have decided not to show ads at present for the following reasons:
+       1. Showing ads early in the app's launching can give users a bad first impression.
+       2. Showing ads early in the app's launching is generally regarded as **Adware**.
+       3. As our application is for charity, we don't exploit poor displaced animals for profit.
+     * However, if we are unable to keep running in the future, we may consider including a small amount of ads.

 4. A new strategy for visualising the traditional list of results.
+   * Not implemented.

 - If implemented, explain how your solution addresses the task (any detail requirements will be released with the surprised feature specifications).
 - State that "Surprised feature is not implemented" otherwise.